 The private cloud consists of dedicated resources and is operated by a single organization.
-Infrastructure could be managed by a third-party cloud service provider or managed internally.
+Infrastructure could be managed by a thirdparty cloud service provider or managed internally.
+Managing infrastructural resources and maintaining a skilled staff can become incredibly expensive very quickly.